-A healthcare policy concentration focuses on a defined area within healthcare.
-It typically builds on the program core and adds courses that deepen subject knowledge and applied skills.
+A healthcare policy concentration focuses on the legislative, regulatory, and economic forces that shape the healthcare system.
+It typically builds on the program core and adds courses in policy analysis, health economics, and advocacy.

 Quick Answers